Representation Learning in a Decomposed Encoder Design for Bio-inspired Hebbian Learning: Experiments

 We see that our method leads to a better classification performance on all CODEBRIM classes compared to standard end-to-end models.
 Our design achieves a multi-target performance that is close to supervised baseline both with local rules and backpropagation.
 And this is despite training the encoder in a self-supervised setting.

 Moreover, we observe that the pipeline with the local learning slightly outperforms the pipeline trained with backpropagation.
 One possible explanation is that the CODEBRIM dataset is a much smaller dataset than STL10 or GTSRB.
 As observed in previous works \cite{lagani2021hebbian}, training with Hebbian rules can in some cases be more sample efficient.
+Further results in the appendix show that our decomposed achieves better performance on adversarial and noisy examples.